CuBoulder/Documentation/docs/Tools/Drupal_Onboarding.md

 cd <project-name>

-open .lando.yml file and replace the name value on line 1 with your project name
+open .lando.yml file and replace the name value on line 1 with your project name.
+This is what docker will use to build your container, so be sure to make the project name unique from other containers.

 lando start             # this command will take a while if it's the first it's being run lando install-site      # this installs Drupal